 - Salad: Coleslaw, Healthy Potato Salad, Southern Potatoes Salad, Gluten Free Pasta Salad

-- Freeze: Let the sandwiches cool and transfer them to a freezer-safe container or bag.
+- Freeze: Let the sandwiches cool completely, then transfer them to a freezer-safe container or bag.
 Brisket sandwiches freeze for 2-3 months.

 - Thaw: Defrost the sliders in the refrigerator overnight.